Cirkit Designer Logo

 • Cause: Insufficient power supply or incorrect wiring.

-• Cause: Low PWM duty cycle or insufficient power.
+• Cause: Low PWM duty cycle or insufficient voltage.

-• Cause: Prolonged operation at high current or insufficient cooling.
+• Cause: Prolonged continuous operation or excessive voltage.

-• Solution: Add a decoupling capacitor (e.g., 0.1µF) across the VCC and GND pins.
+• Solution: Add a decoupling capacitor across the power pins and use proper grounding.

-Q: Can I use the vibration motor module with a 3.3V microcontroller?
+• Q: Can I use the module with a 3.3V microcontroller?

-Q: How do I control the vibration intensity?
+• Q: How do I reduce vibration intensity?

-A: Use a PWM signal on the IN/CTRL pin to adjust the motor's vibration intensity.
-A higher duty cycle results in stronger vibrations.
+A: Use a PWM signal on the IN pin to control the motor speed and vibration intensity.

-Q: Can I connect the motor directly to a GPIO pin?
+• Q: Can I run the motor continuously?